Karis-tlg/Minecraft-Backdoor/README.md

 A silent, customizable backdoor for Minecraft Bukkit/Spigot/Paper servers.

 **Unfortunately, it seems theres some sort of problem preventing this from working on Mac OS.
-I do not have a mac computer to diagnose this issue.**
+I do not have a mac computer to diagnose this issue.
+Running the injector from the Terminal fixes this for some.**

 Using the injector is recommended, should you choose to manually backdoor a plugin, you're on your own if you run into problems.